WTAJ-TV: Subchannels

 The station's digital signal is multiplexed:

-On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WTAJ-TV.
-(Grit was also available in Johnstown on WJAC-DT4 until June 1, 2017 when it was replaced by TBD.
+On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WTAJ-TV.
+(Grit was also available in Johnstown on WJAC-DT4 until June 1, 2017, when it was replaced by TBD.
 It moved to WTAJ in October 2017).

 Analog-to-digital conversion

-WTAJ-TV shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 32.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 10.
+WTAJ-TV shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 32, using virtual channel 10.

-Out-of-market coverage

-WTAJ-TV is carried on various cable systems in several counties that are located outside of the Johnstown–Altoona market.
-These counties include Armstrong, Clarion and Indiana, all part of the Pittsburgh market.
-WTAJ is also carried in Mifflin (part of the Harrisburg market), Clinton (part of the Scranton–Wilkes-Barre market), and in portions of McKean (part of the Buffalo market).
-In Maryland, WTAJ-TV is carried in Cumberland and Hancock, which are both part of the Washington, D.C. market.